 First, calibration imposes a constraint on the designer vis-\`a-vis standard mechanism design.
 After all, the incentive and participation constraints faced by the designer are \emph{endogenous} to the mechanism.
 The more the designer's mechanism depends on the state, the more informative the calibrated information structure is, and the more incentive constraints the designer faces.
 Only when each agent's interim allocation rule is constant in \state\ does the mechanism not leak information and the incentive and participation constraints reduce to the standard ones.

-Second, the calibration constraint admits two interpretations in the single-agent setting.
-Throughout the paper, we favor the learning-by-experimentation interpretation: the calibrated information structure represents the information the agent can eventually infer by repeatedly interacting with the mechanism.
-Hence, the designer should make his mechanism incentive compatible given all information the agent eventually has access to.
+Second, in the single-agent setting, the calibration constraint admits two complementary interpretations.
+Throughout the paper, we emphasize the learning-by-experimentation interpretation: the calibrated information structure represents what the agent can ultimately infer by repeatedly interacting with the mechanism.
+Accordingly, the designer should ensure incentive compatibility with respect to the full information the agent eventually obtains.
 At the same time, calibration can also be interpreted as a \emph{transparency} requirement.
 Indeed, upon observing signal $\csignal:\Types\to\Delta(\Alloc)$, the agent knows the consequences of her choices in the mechanism, even if she does not know the state.\footnote{It is common for online platforms to inform agents of the consequences of their choices: marketplaces inform sellers of their probability of sale at different posted prices, and transportation providers inform riders of their probability of receiving a seat upgrade at different bid levels.
 Even insurance companies provide consumers with projected expenditures under different plan choices.}

 With multiple agents, these interpretations differ.
-The natural extension of the transparency requirement is that agents learn the mapping from profiles of type reports to lotteries over allocations before playing the mechanism.
-By contrast, the calibrated information structure reveals to each agent their interim allocations, that is, the mappings from her own reports to lotteries over her own allocations.
+The natural extension of the transparency requirement is that agents learn the mapping from profiles of type reports to lotteries over profiles of allocations before playing the mechanism.
+By contrast, the calibrated information structure reveals to each agent her interim allocation rule, that is, the mappings from her own reports to lotteries over her own allocations.
 As we discuss in the next section, the gap between these two interpretations is the gap between the designer publicly or privately disclosing information about the state to the agents.